kexiZeroing/kexiZeroing.github.io/src/blog/git.md

 - diff for a certain folder: git diff master..yourbranch -- path/to/folder
 - save in a file: git diff master..develop > my.diff
 - diff between a commit and the head: git diff COMMIT
+- show what you're about to commit: git diff --cached

 ## refuse to merge unrelated histories
 I always see this error when I create a new Github repository with a README.md or a LICENSE file, then pull it to a local repository at the first time. `git pull origin main --allow-unrelated-histories` should fix it, which force the merge to happen.